Nelly Mukazayire: Early life and education

-She also holds a Master of Arts degree in Economic Policy Management.
-One credible source states the master's degree was obtained from Makerere University, in neighboring Uganda.
-Another trusted source states that the master's degree was awarded by a university in the United States.
+She also holds a Master of Arts degree in Economic Policy Management from Makerere University, in neighboring Uganda.

 Career

-For most of her career, Ms Mukazayire has worked as a high-ranking official in the Paul Kagame-led, post-Rwanda Genocide government.
+For most of her career, Ms Mukazayire has worked as a government official.
 In an October 2018 cabinet reshuffle, she was named as the CEO of Rwanda Convention Bureau, a government department.
 In her current position, she is at the rank of a Minister of State and reports directly to Clare Akamanzi, the executive director and CEO of Rwanda Development Board, a cabinet-level position.

 Her unit is responsible for implementing the policy of developing and expanding the "Meetings, Incentives, Conferences and Exhibitions" (MICE) policy of the Rwandan government.
 That section of the tourism sector was responsible for 15 percent of tourism revenue, amounting to US$42 million in 2017, and projected to grow to US$74 million in 2018.